Last Updated on August 24, 2023 by Carla Jonas

 Elevating Boho Outfits with Dressier Jewelry Pieces

 For dressier occasions, use pearls in order to elevate the look of your outfit by bringing it out of the hippie sphere and more into the boho-chic territory.
 If you choose precious metals, opt for ones that are not high-gloss, but rather have a matter, more subtle shine.
-Moreover, choose natural gems and stones whenever in need of dressing up, as thoughtfully selected jewelry pieces have the power to give any outfit a more polished vibe.
+Moreover, choose natural gems (like Akoya pearls, turquoise or amethyst) \whenever in need of dressing up, as thoughtfully selected jewelry pieces have the power to give any outfit a more polished vibe.
 While boho in itself is a departure from polished styles, if you want to still rock a bohemian dress at a fancy event (wedding, anniversary, festive occasion), a baroque pearl ring or pearl, amethyst (or your precious stone of choice) earrings are a great way to have the best of two worlds.

 WHITE SOUTH SEA PEARL RINGS

 One really great Bohemian-inspired jewelry option is a large white pearl ring.
-Combine it with other rings on the same hand to create a jewelry look that pays homage to Bohemian fashion.
+Combine our June birthstone rings with other pieces on the same hand to create a jewelry look that pays homage to Bohemian fashion.
 South Sea pearls are some of the largest types of pearls, making them an especially fantastic choice.
 Contrast the large pearl ring with other rings that feature smaller gems for a captivating look.